How to grow giant Achatina at home. How to care for snails at home

 • you can give her an additional boiled egg;

-Achatina must be carefully looked after.
+Achatina must be looked after carefully.

-What foods are undesirable to give
+What foods are not advisable to give?

-Do not give Achatina parts of plants such as:
+You should not give Achatina parts of plants such as:

 • lettuce, spinach;

-• onion and garlic;
+• onions and garlic;

 • radish;